Which Doctors Treat Patients With Pulmonary Embolisms (Blood Clots in the Lungs)?

 Creating your medical team to treat your pulmonary embolism

-Many people with a pulmonary embolism do not get to choose the doctors that initially treat their embolisms.
+Many people with a pulmonary embolism do not get to choose the doctors that initially treat them.
 Because pulmonary embolisms are very dangerous and often lethal many people start their treatment in an emergency room or ambulance.
-While you often can't select who works with you in the emergency room, it is good to know about the different specialties that work with patients with pulmonary embolism.
+While you often can't select who works with you in the emergency room, it is good to know about the different specialties that work with patients with this condition.
 Each type of professional has a different skill that can be added to recovery.
 As a patient, it is recommended that you learn about the different professionals so that you can pick out a winning team to continue your treatment throughout recovery and beyond.
 Depending on your needs and symptoms your team may look very different from someone else's team.
 This article will be a summary of some of the specialists and professionals that you may encounter.